ericclemmons/wordpress-skeleton/README.md

     cap develop wordpress:install           # First time initialization of database & admin user cap develop wordpress:theme:activate    # Activate your theme

+You can specify other environments like `staging` and `production`, if you have those setup.

 [1]: http://vagrantup.com/
 [2]: http://getcomposer.org/